| One of the little-known secrets of history is the immense contribution of Chinese society,

 capital is established at Changan.

-6th century AD Discovery of the solar wind -
+6th century CE Discovery of the solar wind -

 1400 years later in Western civilization |